ganna-loyik/zio-food-recipes/README.md

 - personalized recommendations: use machine learning algorithms to suggest recipes to users based on their previous ratings and searches
 - printed recipe cards: provide a printed version of each recipe for users who want to save it for later
 - expanding the recipe model by adding nutritional information, image

+##Startup and deployment
+To run the application locally use `sudo docker-compose up` that will create two containers: `pg` for database and `api`.
+You can add changes to the file `docker-compose.yaml`.

+Creating a Docker image:
+- see `Dockerfile` and add changes if necessary
+- specify configurations such as build image or exposed ports in `build.sbt`
+- run `sbt docker:publishLocal` (for this `DockerPlugin` should be enabled) or you can publish to the remote repository

+Deploying an application with Kubernetes (locally) using Kustomization:
+- `k8s/kustomization.tmpl.yaml` -- Kubernetes manifest file that defines the resources needed to run the application, such as pods, services, and volumes.
+Using customization.
+Create a Kubernetes cluster with a master node and one or more worker nodes - minikube will create the cluster and nodes for you.
+Deploy the application using the kubectl command line tool and deployment/service objects or run the kustomization file.
+(Optional) Scale the application with the kubectl command line tool by changing the number of running replicas Go to localhost:9000/graphql